anibalcoral/OpenShift-Virtualization-GitOps/README.md

 - **main branch**: Production VMs (workshop-gitops-vms-prd namespace)

 Each environment uses Kustomize overlays for environment-specific resource configurations (CPU, memory, disk, naming prefixes).

+## Security Considerations

+**SSH Key Management:**
+- The `setup-ssh-key.yaml` playbook automatically generates and configures SSH keys
+- SSH keys are generated locally and only the public key is used in VM configurations
+- The `ssh-secret.yaml` file contains only a placeholder - real keys are populated during setup

 ## Installation